About Us

 Working with students and postdoctoral researchers has been always rewarding!
 The Center is proud of the achievements of its alumni.

 Leila’s PhD research focused on behavioral climate change mitigation.
 She developed households surveys and applied agent-based modeling to explore to what extent changes in individual behavior (investments in low carbon technologies, energy-use habits, switching among energy providers) amplified by social interactions matter for low-carbon economy transitions.
 Leila joined the IIASA Young Scientists Summer Program and has been active in the science-policy interface.
-She is currently a Postdoctoral researcher with the Mercator Research Institute on Global Commons and Climate Change in Berlin, Germany.
+She is currently a Senior research scholar in the IIASA Energy, Climate, and Environment (ECE) Program, in Laxenburg, Austria.

 During his Post-Doctoral research Ju-Sung was the leading researcher on the multinational project funded within the ‘Digging Into Data‘ initiative.
 He applies advanced statistical techniques and social network analysis on the data for and from social simulations.
 Ju-Sung is currently an Assistant Professor at the Department of Media and Communication, Erasmus University Rotterdam, in Rotterdam, the Netherlands .